Besides the pint

 The company’s 8,000-square-foot production facility nowadays employs 25 dedicated full-time staff working over a busy one-shift, including a sanitation shift at the end of the day.

-While some of its more established classic flavors include Raspberry Lime and Creamy Coconut, Fiasco Gelato is not the type of company to simply coast on its laurels, as evidenced by this summer season’s launch on mouth-watering innovations that include White Chocolate Pretzel Gelato, Campfire S’mores, Peanut Butter Stracciatella, Matcha & Honey and Passionfruit Lemonade flavors.
+While some of its more established classic flavors include Raspberry Lime and Creamy Coconut, Righteous Gelato is not the type of company to simply coast on its laurels, as evidenced by this summer season’s launch on mouth-watering innovations that include White Chocolate Pretzel Gelato, Campfire S’mores, Peanut Butter Stracciatella, Matcha & Honey and Passionfruit Lemonade flavors.

 The company’s flair for innovation has certainly resonated well with leading national grocers such as Loblaws, Longo’s, Whole Foods Market, Pusateri’s, Real Canadian Superstore, Sobeys, and Thrifty Foods, among others, where its clear, semi-rigid 562-ml plastic jars have been making a huge impact with Canadian consumers.

-As a true poster child for product transparency, Fiasco Gelato was very intentional and purposeful in its decision to use the see-through pints to package its products—enabling consumer to see and appreciate the contents right at that critical moment when consumers make their final purchasing decision.
+As a true poster child for product transparency, Righteous Gelato was very intentional and purposeful in its decision to use the see-through pints to package its products—enabling consumer to see and appreciate the contents right at that critical moment when consumers make their final purchasing decision.

 “The industry is always evolving, and packaging does create a really critical role in our marketing strategy,” says Shashi Singh, the company’s quality assurance and sanitation lead.

-To that end, all of its pint-sized are made entirely from post-consumer recycled polyethylene terephthalate (rPET) plastic, and Singh relates that many consumers have been repurposing their Fiasco Gelato pints as household jars and storage containers long after the final scoop.
+To that end, all of its pint-sized are made entirely from post-consumer recycled polyethylene terephthalate (rPET) plastic, and Singh relates that many consumers have been repurposing their Righteous Gelato pints as household jars and storage containers long after the final scoop.